open-contracting/standard_extension_template/README.md

 ### required fields

 * name (Name of extension)
-* description (des of extension)
+* description (Description of extension)

 ### optional fields

 * compatibility (A semver description of what version of the core standard the extension in compatible with e.g >=1.0)
-* dependencies (A list of other extensions that this depend on this schema)
+* dependencies (A list of other extensions that this extension depends on)

 How the extensions work